 The City proposed to continue to apply zones through the Zoning Code and Zoning Map to correspond with the Land Use Element's residential designations that would have provided a range of residential densities and housing types.
-These included the single-family residential categories, (RR through RS-11)
+These included the single-family residential categories, (RR through RS-11) the multi-family categories (R-11 through R-25 zones) and the specialty category of Mobile Home Park (MHP).

 Program Accomplishment: This program was an on-going activity.
 The City initiated a comprehensive update to its General Plan in 2010.
-The Comprehensive General Plan Update and subsequent Housing Element-related work provided additional opportunities to evaluate appropriate locations for highdensity residential and mixed-use development.
+The Comprehensive General Plan Update and subsequent Housing Element-related work provided additional opportunities to evaluate appropriate locations for high-density residential and mixed-use development.